paslsiam/processmakerdocker/README.md

 # ProcessMaker | BPM & Workflow Software Solution

 "Enterprises looking for a full Workflow Content Automation Platform with the ability to automate complex workflows should evaluate ProcessMaker.
-The breadth of capabilities combined with a robust set of industry solutions makes them one to watch."
+The breadth of capabilities combined with a robust set of industry solutions makes them one to watchs."